yorickpeterse/yorickpeterse.com/source/articles/a-brief-look-at-freebsd.md

     module-config: "iterator"
 ```

-Then you restart the service using `sudo service local_unboun restart` and off
+Then you restart the service using `sudo service local_unbound restart` and off
 you go.
 It would be nice if the FreeBSD handbook discussed disabling DNSSEC as
 it would've saved me quite some time.